 Profitability analysis and compensation

-As a general rule, I recommend that profitability results be a component of compensation.
+As a general rule, I recommend that profitability results be a compensation component.
 Firms must embrace the reality that properly paying members according to their profits is the best way to ensure the long term success of the firm.
 This is true for two reasons:

 The theory behind the use of this profitability information in the compensation process is that a large portion of a member's compensation, after a certain point in his or her career, should be based on the profitability of their book of business.
 More simply, everyone is ultimately paid according to their contributions.